mroberts1/BOOTSTRA.386/manual/index.md

 It worked.
 That's all he needed.

-As I shuffle through the pile I see another unconventional one that catches my eye by a guy named "Claude".
+As I shuffle through the pile I see another unconventional one that catches my eye by a guy named "Jay".
 It's strange, just a letter and a phone number, no credentials, no work history, nothing else listed:

   Hey Chuck,